AbdullahKaitoua/msd21_kaitoua_abdullah/exercise4.md

+# Exercise 4

-- i made sure  that target folder, .idea ,build folder , ... are hidden
+- i made sure  that target folder, .idea ,build folder , ... are ignored in gitignore
 - create resources folder  and subfolder images and move the screenshoots to it
 - add the properties in pom.xml
 -actual  version via strg+space